 Caterpillar (NYSE:CAT) declares $0.78/share quarterly dividend, in line with previous.

 This Week’s Data

-Weekly mortgage applications rose 0.1% while purchase applications declined 2.0%.
+Weekly mortgage applications fell 2.3% while purchase applications were down 1.0%.

 International War Against Radical Islam

 Visit Investing for Survival’s website (http://investingforsurvival.com/home) to learn more about our Investment Strategy, Prices Disciplines and Subscriber Service.